-Mid-term meeting (Friday, May 7, 2021, 09:00-18:00, on campus if situation permits-ZHG105)
+Mid-term meeting (Friday, May 20, 2022, 09:00-18:00, see UniVZ for room)

 Each seminar participant presents his or her draft outline and introduction and comments on two other draft outlines and introductions.
 Please prepare slides for your own presentation; no slides are required for the discussion of other drafts.
 Presentations should take 6 minutes and discussions of other papers should not exceed 2 minutes.
 A maximum of 10 minutes is allotted for the following Q&A session and feedback on presentations.
+There will also be a short introduction into scientific writing and we will discuss common challenges and typical mistakes.

-Stata Q&A Part 1 (Friday, May 14, 2021, 13:00-15:00, via Zoom)
+Stata Q&A Part 1 (Friday, June 3, 16:00-18:00, MZG/Blauer Turm - WiSoRZ MZG 6.111)